kevkevinpal/attackathon/README.md

 If you run into problems, check the [installation instructions](https://github.com/bitcoin-dev-project/warnet/blob/main/docs/install.md) as this doc may be outdated!

-2. Start your warnet

 Warnet operates with a server and a cli, so you'll need to start the
 server:
 `warnet`

+Once you've started the server, you can use its cli to generate a graph file for the graph you've chosen and the data you've prepared:

+`warcli network import-json {graph.json} --cb_data={ln_10_data.csv} --outfile={dest}`

+### 5. Run warnet

-And then use `warcli` to bring up your network:
+Finally, you can use the file generated in the previous step to bring up your warnet:
-`warcli network up test/data/attackathon_100.graphml`
+`warcli network up {dest} --force`

-3. Setup lightning channels
+Next, to setup the lightning channels in your network:

-To setup your network, run the channel setup "scenario":
 `warcli scenario run ln_init'

 This may take a while, because it opens up one channel per block and waits for gossip to be fully synced.
 You *must* wait for this to complete before proceeding to the next step!

-4. Setup sim-ln

-While you're attempting to attack warnet, the other nodes in the network will be randomly sending payments amongst themselves to mimic an active network.
-You'll need to setup sim-ln, provide it with access to your wanet's credentials and run it.
+TODO: removeme once sim-ln is natively added!
 `git clone https://github.com/bitcoin-dev-project/sim-ln`
 `cargo install --locked --path sim-cli`